Benefits of Membership in Sigma Chi

 Sigma Chi International offers several undergraduate and graduate scholarships to members.
 Last fiscal year alone, the Sigma Chi Foundation funded over $230,000 in undergraduate scholarships.
 The WIU chapter of Sigma Chi also offers the Charles C. Gilbert | Jordan Standard Scholarship to Western students.

 Alumni of Sigma Chi don't say "I was a Sigma Chi" they say "I am a Sigma Chi."
 The bonds of our fellowship are lifelong because they are based on shared ideals and experiences - not similar personalities.
-Our chapter is proud to say that a third of our entire alumni base returned for our 20th anniversary in 2009 - a number far higher than any organization can hope for.
+Our chapter is proud to say that a quarter of our entire alumni base returned for our 30th anniversary in 2019 - a number far higher than any organization can hope for.

 Rent at the the Sigma Chi house is the most affordable in Macomb and less expensive than the residence halls.
 We also offer semester leases and take steps to ensure the house remains a safe and sanitary environment conducive to studies.
 Common rooms and private bedrooms are on entirely different floors.